YFriday: Ken Riley

 Riley was the lead singer and guitarist of YFriday.
 He is a prolific songwriter and has collaborated with a number of other Christian songwriters including Matt Redman, Martin Smith (Delirious?) and Tim Hughes.
 His most globally recognised song "Everlasting God", co-written with Brenton Brown, received an ASCAP Award in 2008 and was nominated for a Dove Award.

 He co-produced the YFriday album, Great and Glorious, with Sam Gibson (Crowded House, Hillsong United) and, in 2010, produced the album Supreme for the band The Steels, following their signing to Kingsway/EMI.

 Riley is married to Amanda and has three children.
 After leaving the band he was appointed Director of Worship at City Church Newcastle and, in 2013, released his first solo EP, Wondrous Things.

 Dez Minto

 Minto, the band's drummer, also founded Broadwater Studios, a recording studio in Gateshead, and Minto Music, an audio-visual and lighting hire company with bases in Gateshead and Exeter.
 He is married to Rachael and is a father of two.
 After the band split, the family relocated to Devon where he is the Worship Leader at Rediscover Church (an Elim Pentecostal Church).

 Danny Smith

 Smith joined the band as bassist in 2001 as they signed their first professional record contract.
-A member of an Anglican church in South Tyneside, where he is part of the worship band and helps with the youth work, Smith also teaches guitar.
-Smith married Ruth.
-They have two children.
+A member of an Anglican church in South Tyneside, where he was part of the worship band and helped with the youth work, Smith also taught guitar.
+As of 2023, Smith is serving a five year prison sentence for sexual offences against a minor, which took place while he was working as a church music director.